mysociety/alaveteli/doc/manual/docs/installing/vagrant.md

     When the VM is ready, you'll see a message like `Machine booted and ready`, and control will be back at your command prompt.

-3. Once the machine is up, you can log in to it by doing <code>vagrant&nbsp;up</code>
+3. Once the machine is up, you can log in to it by doing <code>vagrant&nbsp;ssh</code>
-    (from the same directory that contains the `VagrantFile`, so if you've just run `up` you're already in the right place).
+    (from the same directory that contains the `Vagrantfile`, so if you've just run `up` you're already in the right place).
 This will log you into the VM as the `vagrant` user.
 Immediately change to the `alaveteli` directory, because you need to be there when issuing any of the admin or